Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Index funds are a type of passively managed investment that aims to replicate the performance of a specific market index.
 Instead of trying to beat the market by picking individual stocks, index funds hold a diverse portfolio of securities that match the underlying index.
-Index funds track the performance of major stock market indices, such as the S&P 500, Nasdaq 100, or even the global stock market.
+Index funds track the performance of major stock market indices, such as the S&P 500, the Nasdaq 100, and the global market.

 Index funds are low-cost and have been shown to outperform actively managed mutual funds in the long run.